ahmedelbagory332/Android-Developer/My-Cv.md

    - refactoring project structure.

-- 4eShopping: e-commerce application in the medical field between the parent company and pharmacists to order medicines and all medical supplies
+- 4eShopping: e-commerce application in the medical field between the parent company and pharmacists to order medicines and all medical supplies [View on the store](https://play.google.com/store/apps/details?id=rubikans.eShopping)

 - RubikClinic: A system to connect medical clinics and pharmacists with doctors and patients